jan-glx/jan-glx.github.io/_pages/research.md

 toc_icon: "gear"
 ---

-I am a computational molecular biologist and a mathematical scientist.
+I am a computational molecular and integrative biologist and mathematical scientist.
 Currently, my research is in three areas:
 - Massively parallel characterization of CRISPR specificity.
 - State of the art indel-correcting DNA barcodes.
 - Bat transcriptomics, phylogenetic history, and positive selection.